Work samples

 Founder of the "#Song4Unity" & "Kids Song4Unity" Projects, 2015 & 2016

-“#Song4Unity” was a song project envisioned, created, organized, and led by Sahffi Lynne (she/they).
+“#Song4Unity” was a song project envisioned, created, organized, and led by Sahffi Lynne (they/she).
 The concept came to Sahffi after their first trip to Peru, when one of the residents of the Andes mountains was sharing food with their group and said, "we don't have much in the mountains, but what we have, we share."
-Coming home to her city in turmoil after Freddie Gray's murder, she wanted to give back to her city, but knew she didn't have much to give.
-Inspired by her experience in Peru, Sahffi realized what she had was music, a skill to lead group songwriting, and many connections to different musical communities in Baltimore through her background in classical music, her work with house and R&B musicians, as well as her own acoustic music community.
-To share what she had, a "We Are the World"-type project was born in her mind.
+Coming home to her city in turmoil after Freddie Gray's murder, Sahffi wanted to give back to their city, but knew they didn't have much to give financially.
+Inspired by their experience in Peru, Sahffi realized what they had was music, a skill to lead group songwriting, and many connections to different musical communities in Baltimore through their background in classical music, their work with house and R&B musicians, as well as their own acoustic music community.
+To share what Sahffi had in their toolbox, a "We Are the World"-type project was born in their mind.

 The concept was to have a diverse musician community come together to write a song to unite the hearts and minds of their communities in Baltimore through music.
 Proceeds of the song would go to an organization working towards unity, and it was decided to choose #SaveADopeBoy, a grassroots organization founded by the late Derrick "OOH" Jones of Brownfish.
 (Over $500 was raised for the organization!)